longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What is the difference between task, process, application, and thread?
-* Process every instance of an application being executed is called as process.
+* **Process** every instance of an application being executed is called as process.
 You execute same application two times, it will create 2 processes.

 * Application is generalized term of a process.

-* Task can have one or more applications in it.
+* **Task** can have one or more applications in it.
-eg: task of sending a message : we will start with message application, lets say i want to attach a photo to my message, then i will open gallery application also.
+eg: task of sending a message : we will start with message application, lets say I want to attach a photo to my message, then I will open gallery application also.
 In this case my task has got two applications, messaging and gallery application.

-* Thread  theoretically thread is a light weight process, or part of process.Practically thread is dispatch-able unit to CPU, and it is internal part of a process.
-With out a thread in your program it is difficult to execute your application.
+* **Thread**  theoretically thread is a light weight process, or part of process.Practically thread is dispatch-able unit to CPU, and it is internal part of a process.
+Without a thread in your program it is difficult to execute your application.
 That's why by default every process will have at least one thread created by Operating system.

 ------